israpps/FreeMcBoot-Installer/1965/__Package/README.txt

 krHACKen, for providing the resources I used for getting HDD OSD support working (sample files and test results).
 Someone who wants to remain anonymous.
 ...And all testers!

+Custom packages made by Matías israelson (AKA: El_isra) Icons made by SpaceCoyote#6585